Quickstart for Ascend on Snowflake

 - a Role

-These resources should be separate from the Instance Store resources.
+Note that these resources should be separate from the Instance Store resources.
 You should also create isolated resources for each Environment you use.
-The setup will be similar as above but using different values for the resources.
+The setup will be similar to the above, but with different values for the resources.

 Change the password in the script below.
-You should not use the same password as the Instance Store user.
+Do not use the same password as the Instance Store user.

 USE ROLE SYSADMIN;